Serverless

 -

-in order to build your application.
-It should be included at the root of your project's repo and expose port8080
+Dockerfile(for applications only: Knative requires aDockerfilein order to build your application.
+It should be included at the root of your project's repo and expose port8080. -

 Prometheus (optional): Installing Prometheus allows you to monitor the scale and traffic of your serverless function/application.
 See Installing Applications for more information.